 Name of Plan Lead Organization How do the goals of your Strategic Plan overlap with the goals of each plan?
-Continuum of Care Tarrant County The goal of ending homelessness overlaps in our programs and strategic plans are made Continuum of Care Homeless Coalition accordingly.
-Comprehensive Economic Development Strategies North Central Texas Council of Governments (NCTCOG) The Comprehensive Economic Development Strategy document has been developed in order to fulfill a requirement of the Economic Development Administration (EDA), U.S. Department of Commerce for designating the North Central Texas region as an Economic Development District.
-With this designation, Tarrant County may apply for EDA grant funds through NCTCOG which may be used to help build in Opportunity ones.
+Continuum of Care Tarrant County Homeless The goal of ending homelessness overlaps in our programs and strategic plans are Continuum or care Coalition made accordingly.
 2021-2024 WIOA Local Plan Workforce Solutions of Tarrant County Four (4)-year plan that focuses on strategies and plans to improve economic development and workforce solutions to meet the demands of Tarrant County employers.
 United Way of Tarrant County; Community Assessment United Way of Tarrant County Information from perspectives from residents and community stakeholders to better understand Tarrant County needs for community and social programs.
-Various Plans from North Central Texas Council of North Central Texas Council of Governments (NCTCOG) Other plans such as environmental, transportation, emergency preparedness and regional plans help ensure that Tarrant County plans are coordinated with regional needs and topics.
-Tarrant CountyTarrant County, TXCOVID-19 NeedsAssessment The Tarrant County COVID-19 Needs Assessment considers how the pandemic has affected community needs and recommends near-term actions and long-term initiatives to address those needs with available funding opportunities
+Various Plans from NCTCOG North Central Texas Council of Governments (NCTCOG) Other plans such as environmental, transportation, emergency preparedness and regional plans help ensure that Tarrant County plans are coordinated with regional needs and topics.
+Tarrant County COVID-19 Needs Assessment Tarrant County, TX The Tarrant County COVID-19 Needs Assessment considers how the pandemic has affected community needs and recommends near-term actions and long-term initiatives to address those needs with available funding opportunities